Policies and Reporting

 in the subject of philosophy’

-There are also details here about the Institute’s governance structure.
-There is a large Council which determines policy, an Executive Committee of trustees, and a partnership of directors who run the day-to-day activities of the Institute.
+The Institute also has a particular governance structure.
+Policy is determined by the Council, while an Executive Committee of trustees and a partnership of directors run the day-to-day activities of the Institute.

 The representation of women in philosophy